 My Coins Count is a fun and easy way to raise money for Mennonite Central Committee (MCC) and Virginia Mennonite Missions (VMM) by collecting coins in a container in your church, school, home or business.
-Bring the coins to the Virginia Mennonite Relief Sale by 9 am on October 1.
+Bring the coins to the Virginia Mennonite Relief Sale by 9 am on September 30.
 The coins are then sorted by volunteers and staff from Park View Federal Credit Union, who calculate the total value from each congregation.
 Currency and checks are also welcome.
-The funds will benefit a VMM project as well as an MCC location still to be announced.

 A few coins plus a few more coins plus a few more coins adds up to a lot of coins!
 And when a lot of coins are put together they can make big changes.